-- 86. In accordance with the UNC and the ECR, Users can apply for additional Entry Capacity at the Long Term System Entry Capacity Auction (QSEC auction) - 87.
-If Users request additional NTS Entry Capacity via a PARCA at any ASEP that in aggregate exceeds the existing Obligated Entry Capacity level, and these applications satisfy the user commitment (NPV) test detailed in the ECR, National Grid will undertake the following process for each such ASEP.
-Where there is more
+- 86. 79.
+In accordance with the UNC and the IECR methodology statement ECR, Users can apply for additional Entry Capacity at the Long Term System Entry Capacity Auction (QSEC auction) - 87.
+80. If Users request additional NTS Entry Capacity via a PARCA at any ASEP that in aggregate exceeds the existing Obligated Entry Capacity level, and these applications satisfy the user commitment (NPV) test detailed in the IECR methodology statement ECR, National Grid will undertake the following process for each such ASEP.
+Where there is more than one such ASEP these may be grouped according to their location on the NTS in order to minimise Exit Capacity Revision analysis requirements.

-- than one such ASEP these may be grouped according to their location on the NTS in order to minimise Exit Capacity Revision analysis requirements. - 88.
-For each group or individual ASEP the process described below under "Revision Analysis" will be repeated to identify the Exit Capacity increases that can be accommodated as a result of the release of Funded Incremental Entry Capacity.
+81. For each group or individual ASEP the process described below under "Revision Analysis" will be repeated to identify the Exit Capacity increases that can be accommodated as a result of the release of Funded Incremental Entry Capacity.
 The objective is, therefore, to minimise exit driven investment.